KevSp/SMG-chrome-plugin/readme.md

-This is the Chrome plugin for SMG, it is intended to replace the Groovemarklet in the long run.
-Right now, it is in the early phase of development.
+This is the Chrome plugin for SMG.
+It communicates with SMG via websockets on port 8765.